Creativity Portal: Explore and express your creativity! A Writer's Digest Best Web Site! www.Creativity-Portal.com

 Are you blogging your creative journey?
 Or if blogging isn't your thing, are you somehow documenting your creative life by capturing bits and pieces, visual snapshots, and honest memories of it — perhaps through journaling?
 Are you finding a way to validate your creativity to yourself as an artist, craftsperson, writer, performer, engineer, or inventor?
 If not, why not?
 Isn't the most important story you can tell first-hand about your creative life the one that you author each day?
 Don't relinquish that privilege to someone else.
 Or worse yet, don't let your story get lost in time.
 Other people want to hear it.
 They need to hear it.

 If you are regularly blogging your own creative journey as an artist, writer, or creativity enthusiast on a family-friendly Web site and would like to inspire Creativity Portal readers with what you're doing, I would like to hear from you.
-Send me your Web blog address with the subject: "Blogging My Creative Journey."
+Send me your Web blog address with the subject: "Blogging My Creative Journey" with the following information:

 Chronicle your creative life and share it with others.
 You are the finest author of your own story. •